irgaly/kottage/README.md

 # Features

+* A Kotlin Multiplatform library
-* SQLite based Key-Value Store
+* Key-Value Store with no schemas, that values are stored based on SQLite
-* Observing events as Flow when items are changed
+* Observing events of item updates as Flow
 * Cache Expiration
     * Cache Eviction Strategy Options:
         * Expiration Time
         * FIFO Strategy
         * LRU Strategy
-* KVS Storage mode
+* KVS Cache mode / KVS Storage mode
+    * Expired items are evicted automatically
-    * Simple KVS Store with no item eviction
+    * There is a storage mode with no item expiration
-* Kotlin Multiplatform
 * Support primitive values and `@Serializable` classes

 # Requires